Click on a marker above to learn more about a park on the map.

 Nature’s Windows: Arches National Park

 Arches National Park is home to over 2,000 arches etched in Entrada sandstone.
-It also has the highest density of natural stone arches in the world.
-We had been to Arches 21 years ago when our daughters were 2 and…
+It has the world’s highest density of natural stone arches.
+We had been to Arches when our daughters were 2 and 5.
+Because of their ages, we didn’t hike much, so our goal this time was to do just that.

 Of Sand and Snow: Great Sand Dunes National Park